 The Chamber provides members the benefit of visibility and connection.
 Studies show that consumers are more likely to do business with businesses who have shown they support the community through Chamber membership and sponsorship.

-In the area of promotion, the Shop/Dine Richardson advertising program and Health Expo provides visibility with Richardson consumers.
+In the area of promotion, the Discover Richardson e-commerce and advertising program and Health Expo provides visibility with Richardson consumers.

 The most profitable connections in business come from relationships, and the Chamber provides the most opportunity to associate with influential and connected people than any other source in Richardson.
 Being engaged is the best way to connect with decision-makers.